Winter Gifts

 December 3, 1960

 Oakville may have been a small town with limited revenue, but the whole three blocks from the courthouse to Minnie’s Café was ablaze with Christmas lights.
-In addition to the usual decorations adorning each shop and storefront, huge, illuminated, red and white plastic Christmas bells were strung across the street, from one side to the other.
+In addition to the usual decorations adorning each shop and storefront, huge red and white plastic Christmas bells were strung across the street, from one side to the other.

-I’ve never seen anything like this…it’s just so Christmas-ee!
+I’ve never seen anything like this.
+It’s just so Christmas-ee!

 Enthralled by the magnificent sight, he started across Main Street in a daze.